Can you hear me $\textit{now}$? Sensitive comparisons of human and machine perception: Introduction

 \subsection{Results and Discussion}

-In fact, this is exactly what we observed.
-First, considering all trials (including multi-play trials), subjects anticipated the next word in the phrases with an accuracy rate of 67.8\%, which significantly differed from chance (50\%), $t(76) = 9.65, p < .001$; this result replicates Experiment 3.
-But second, and more tellingly, even on trials in which subjects played the clip only a single time (such that they knew the last word options only \textit{after} hearing the adversarial speech clip), subjects retained the ability to anticipate the next word in the adversarial speech phrases, with an accuracy rate on such trials of 69.8\%, which significantly differed from chance (50\%), $t(69) = 7.04, p < .001$.
+Subjects again performed successfully.
+First, considering all trials (including multi-play trials), subjects anticipated the next word in the phrases with an accuracy rate of 67.8\%, which significantly differed from chance (50\%), $t(76) = 9.66, p < .001, d = 1.107$; this result replicates Experiment 3.
+But second, and more tellingly, even on trials in which subjects played the clip only a single time (such that they knew the last word options only after hearing the adversarial speech clip), subjects retained the ability to anticipate the next word in the adversarial speech phrases, with an accuracy rate on such trials of 69.8\%, which significantly differed from chance (50\%), $t(69) = 7.04, p < .001, d = 0.848$.
 Thus, subjects can comprehend the content of adversarial speech, even without advance knowledge of which words to hear in such clips.

 Even though the results of Experiments 3--4 suggest that human listeners can hear meaning in adversarial speech commands, the task could still have been completed with a very minimal understanding.
 For example, a subject who was played ``It is no use crying over spilled'' could fail to comprehend almost the entire message, but still correctly guess ``milk'' over relevant foils if they just heard one telling keyword (e.g., ``crying'').
-Could subjects instead complete a task that required parsing an \textit{entire message} spoken in adversarial speech?
+Could subjects instead complete a task that required parsing an entire message spoken in adversarial speech?